-Advice: After completing your PhD, don't limit yourself to academia or feel demotivated by the number of rejections.
+Advice: After completing

+your PhD, don't limit

+yourself to academia

+or feel demotivated by

+the number of rejections.

-There will be very few opportunities related to your doctorate but there are plenty of other career paths where the skills gained during your doctorate will be valued.
-Some change in career might open new doors, to heights that you would have never imaging during your doctorate will be valued.
-Sometimes a little change in career might open new doors, taking you to new heights that you would have never imagined.
-Grab the opportunity and seek advice from the Careers Service from an early stage.
+There will be very few

+opportunities related to your

+doctorate but there are plenty of

+other career paths where the skills gained

+during your doctorate will be valued.
+Sometimes a little

+change in career might open new doors, taking you to new

+heights that you would have never imagined.
+Grab the

+opportunity and seek advice from the Careers Service from an

+early stage.